 - Reauthorizes the act through 2022

-- Includes the U.S. Army Corps of Engineers to the Task Force
+- Adds the U.S. Army Corps of Engineers to the Task Force

 - Could provide funding to communities with significant toxic algae outbreaks “to help protect against environmental, economic, and public health risks” by identifying the cause of the outbreak, monitoring the outbreak, and mitigating the extent of the outbreak.

-What can you do to mitigate blue-green algae from affecting your drinking water?
+What can you do to prevent blue-green algae from affecting your drinking water?